-ACH ID's are a unique identifier for an Association's operating bank account that allows it to receive funds via an automatic clearing house, or, electronic transfer.
-Typically, these ACH ID's are set up by default as the 1+ the Association's 9 digit Tax ID.
+ACH IDs are a unique identifier for an Association's operating bank account that allows it to receive funds via an Automatic Clearing House or electronic transfer.
+Typically, ACH IDs are set up by default as

-There are times where two (or more) associations share the same Tax ID (occasionally with master/subs).
-While having the same Tax ID is okay, a unique ACH ID is needed for the bank to know which association's ACH transactions are which in the ACH file.
+There are times when two (or more) associations share the same Tax ID.
+This is typically due to a Master/Sub relationship.
+While having the same Tax ID is okay, a unique ACH ID is needed in order for the bank to know which association's transactions are which in the ACH file.

 For reserve accounts, ACH IDs have to be entered on the bank account.
 The bank usually sets these up as 2+assoc tax ID, 3+assoc tax ID ect.
 If you are unsure what the ACH ID is for an account, please confirm with the bank to avoid transfers initiating for the wrong account.